zzonyo/trust-docs-test/source/index.html.md

 1405 | The take-profit price shall not be {0}{1}{2}
 1406 | Your chances of lucky draw have been used up 1407 | The stop-loss price shall not be {0}{1}{2}
+1408 | Unable to cancel because the take-profit and stop-loss order does not take effect.
+1409 | You have no access to set a take-profit and stop-loss order, please contact our customer service.
 12001 | Invalid submission time.
 12002 | Incorrect signature version.
 12003 | Incorrect signature method.